 Soil issues can cause a ponytail palm to die because of how careful you need to be about moisture.
 Particularly heavy soils aren’t good for this plant because they will stay too moist.

-You want to use a type of soil that is a bit gritty because this gives the ponytail palm something that is closer to its natural environment.
+You want to use a type of soil that is a bit gritty because this gives the plant something that is closer to its natural environment.
 A lightweight gritty soil is going to be just the thing for this houseplant.

-It would be bad to place a ponytail palm in a pot that is way too large, though.
+It would be bad to place one in a pot that is way too large, though.
 This will make it harder for the soil to drain, and you’re going to encounter more issues.

-Choose a pot that is the right size for your ponytail palm along with the proper soil.
+Choose a pot that is the right size for your plant along with the proper soil.
 Doing so should allow you to have good results.

 5 – Improper Light Conditions